Shopify/liquid/filters/uniq.md

 title: uniq
 ---

-`uniq` removes any duplicate elements in an array.
+Removes any duplicate elements in an array.

 ```liquid
 {% raw %}